 Distance from Edinburgh city centre: 87 miles

 Get there on own or with group tour?
-You can either go on your own via train or join a group tour that will visit Alnwick Castle.
+You can either go on your own to the castle and garden via train or join a group tour that will visit Alnwick Castle.

 Alnwick Castle in northern England makes for a great day trip from Edinburgh Scotland.